StackVista/stackstate-docs/setup/installation/cli-install.md

 ---
-description: Managing StackState using the CLI.
+description: Managing StackState using the CLI
 ---

 # StackState CLI